charlotteravage/Charlotte-Ravage/IDP/README.md

 ## Short-term goals

-Goals that can / should be accomplished in the next 3-6 months.

 ### B. Infantis Salt Tolerance Genes

 Find & note relevant salt tolerance genes in the B. Infantis genome